 The late Pete Harvey in favourite mode

-The immaculate finish of a new Bruce & Walker, which Graham immediately sanded off, removed the whippings, then painted matt khaki
+The celebrated factory finish of a brand new Bruce & Walker, from which Graham would remove the intermediate whippings, sand off, then paint a sludge-coloured matt khaki

 The late Ray Webb - he was an unusual man